pi-base/contributing/README.md

     <jamesdabbs@gmail.com>.)
   - Move into the data repo with `cd /app/data/repo.git`
   - Use `pibase branch` commands merge the reviewed branch into `master`
+    - For now, use `sudo`, followed by `sudo chown -R pibase /app/data/repo.git` to handle file permission issues
-  - This triggers the update of the GitHub repo, closing the PR (TODO does it?)
+  - `git push` from the repo to update the GitHub repo, closing the PR
 - If the branch changes are unacceptable (e.g. lacking references), discussion can take place on the GitHub PR.
   - The user can resubmit new changes.